aobutakuki/QT-Book-Tracker/README.md

 ## Requirements

 QT 6.8.1 (Default modules):
--QtSQL
+- QtSQL
--QtWebView
+- QtWebView
--QtXML
+- QtXML
--QtWebEngine (and related modules)
+- QtWebEngine (and related modules)
--QtNework (and authorization)
+- QtNework (and authorization)
--SQLite or another SQL DB (must be either updated or removed manually on the code)
+- SQLite or another SQL DB (must be either updated or removed manually on the code)